MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/one-version.md

 ### What is the expected downtime?

 The expected downtime for a successful update is 30 minutes to 1 hour.
 However, we ask for three hours of downtime in case issues occur while the update is applied.
-We are actively working to reduce the downtime that is required, and you should expect improvements in the next few months.
+We're actively working to reduce the downtime that is required, and you should expect improvements in the next few months.

 ### What's the process for deprecation?